swarmion/swarmion/user-docs/documentation/docs/how-to-guides/1-use-serverless-contracts/2-eventbridge.md

 :::

 :::caution
 This handler also provides a payload validation that will throw an error if there is a mismatch with the `payloadSchema`.
-This ensure that invalid events will not be mistakenly taken into account.
+This ensures that invalid events will not be mistakenly taken into account.
 However, be sure to set up an invalid events failure flow, for example with a [Lambda `onFailure` destination](https://www.serverless.com/blog/lambda-destinations/).

 If you still wish to disable this behavior, you can use the optional second argument in the `getHandler` feature.
 If you do so, you can omit the `ajv` option.